DerrangedGadgeteer/Parabellum-Inc/LivingRules.md

 > Some Objectives may have other requirements, like destroying them, or recovering them.
 See the Battle's Breifing for details.

 ### Purchasing Units and Supplies
-If a player has the necessary funds, they may purchase Supply Tokens and new Units from the Catalog.
+If a player has the necessary funds, they may purchase Supply Tokens and new Units from the Market.
 New Units are placed in an area beside the Battlefield called the Reserve, and may be Deployed onto the Battlefield during the player's next turn.
 Supply Tokens are kept on hand by the player, and can be played immediately, either to build out the player's supply lines, or to resupply their units.
 > See the Deployment and Supply sections for details.

 ### Deploying Units